themetalfleece/hearth-rank-stream/README.md

 # A tool for displaying collaborative inputs in real time, suitable for streams

 ## Usage case for Hearthstone ranked
-* Each player can update their rank in their personal browser and the collective result will be displayed in one board with real time updates
+* Each user can update their rank in their personal browser and the collective result will be displayed in one board with real time updates
 * This board can be seemlessly embeded into streams via chroma key (like OBS and greenscreen)
 * It was created for people racing to legend, but it can be used for multiple purposes